 Jim's influence in my life was early on.
 It was a crucial building block for my marriage and our decision-making style as a family.

-Ashley is a recent find for me.
+About Ashley: Ashley is a recent find for me.
 I love her passion for helping families thrive in their relationships with one another, moving from chaos and reaction to living a life of intention.
 She has a teaching spirit and desire to connect others at a foundational level.
 Her influence in my life has been over the last several months.
 Ashley is a marriage and family coach, podcaster and blogger at Mama Says Namaste.

 She and her family travel the country in an RV and help others connect to their children and say "yes" to adventure.
 She's a highly skilled personality coach and specializes in family dynamics using the DISC profiling system.